onap/oom/docs/oom_setup_kubernetes_rancher.rst

 The size of a Kubernetes host depends on the size of the ONAP deployment that will be installed.

-As of the Beijing release a minimum of 3 x 32GB hosts will be needed to run a full ONAP deployment (all components).
+As of the Casablanca release a minimum of 4 x 64GB hosts will be needed to run a full ONAP deployment (all components).
+It is recommended that more hosts are used with fewer resources instead of large hosts.
+For example 12-13 16GB hosts.

 If a small subset of ONAP components are being deployed for testing purposes, then a single 16GB or 32GB host should suffice.